• Skip to main content

 Pour right away into your serving glass, decorate with a wedge of pineapple against the rim and maraschino cherry and enjoy while still frozen.

-• When blending frozen fruits, it is better to pour the liquid first and then add the frozen fruits.
-This will help blend your mixture easier!
+• When blending frozen fruits, it is better to pour the liquidy ingredients first and then add the frozen fruits.
+This will help blend your mixture more easily!

-• I highly recommend to use an organic and freshly pressed pineapple juice.
+• I highly recommend using organic and freshly pressed pineapple juice.
 It is healthier and so much better in flavor!
+Water works too.

 • Make sure to first chill the ingredients, especially the pineapple juice, to make your drink extra frosty.